 Astrid successfully defended her PhD thesis viva voce on the 14th June 2018.
 Her thesis was entitled “Improving the Implementation of Enhanced Recovery Pathways through Realist Evaluation” and was submitted to the Norwich Medical School, at the University of East Anglia.
 Her doctoral research explores ways in which new surgical pathways can be better implemented in existing hospital practice, to streamline the patient pathway and improve care.

-She is currently working as a research assistant with the Learning Enhancement Team at UEA, on a project titled Learning Technologies: Inclusive Approach and Good Practice.
+- With the School of Economics and the Learning Enhancement Team, on a project titled Learning Technologies: Inclusive Approach and Good Practice.